Koine Greek phonology: Stop and former stop consonants

 Evidence for a fricative γ in Egyptian Greek dates as far back to the 4th century BC.
-From the 2nd century BC, these include omissions and insertions of γ before a front vowel which indicate a palatal fricative allophone in such positions.
-However, these may not have been standard pronunciations. β likely did not become fricative till the 1st century AD.
+From the 2nd century BC, it includes omissions and insertions of γ before front vowels, which indicate a palatal fricative allophone in such positions.
+However, they may not have been standard pronunciations. β likely did not become a fricative till the 1st century AD.
 Fricative pronunciation for aspirates may have been generalized even later in Egyptian Greek.